uncleshvya/rimworld-mod-12plus/Readme.md

 - before updating 12plus mod, delete old versions.
 - if necessary, update lore file from RimWorldUniverse folder.

 Mod was updated to new version, now testing.
-If you'll find a critical error, use old version from "OldVersionBackup.zip", we tested it for a year.
+If you'll find a critical error, use old version from "OldVersionBackup.zip", we've tested it for a year.

 Attention!
 This version is supported only for Russian language.
 If you want to help with English or another language, tell us to collaborate.